roualdes/bridgestan/docs/languages/r.md

   - `lib` A path to a compiled BridgeStan Shared Object file.

-  - `data` Either a JSON string literal or a path to a data file in JSON format ending in ".json".
+  - `data` Either a JSON string literal, a path to a data file in JSON format ending in ".json", or the empty string.

   - `rng_seed` Seed for the RNG used in constructing the model.